easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 ..

+   **Note:** We recommend using a personal
+   `fork <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo>`__
-   **Note:** We recommend that you use a personal `fork <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo>`__ for this step.
-If you are new to GitHub collaboration, you can refer to the `Forking Projects
+   for this step.
+If you are new to GitHub collaboration, please refer to the `Forking Projects
    Guide <https://guides.github.com/activities/forking/>`__.

-Now, you will need to install the required dependency for EasyGraph and be sure that the current tests are passing on your machine:
+Next, install the required dependencies for EasyGraph and ensure that the current tests are passing on your machine:

 .. code:: bash